zzulueta/github-copilot-L400-exercises/Exercises/Exercises1.md

 1. Plan to add a new API endpoint
 2. Open ONLY: `server/app.py`, `server/models/dog.py`.
 Close unrelated frontend files
 3. Ask: `How should I add a new endpoint for dog age calculation?`
+4. Observe the response
-4. Close all files.
+5. Close all files.
 Create a New Chat.
-5. Ask: `@workspace How should I add a new endpoint for dog age calculation?`
+6. Ask: `@workspace How should I add a new endpoint for dog age calculation?`
+7. Observe the response
-6. Close all files again.
+8. Close all files again.
 Create a New Chat.
-7. Ask: `@workspace How should I add a new endpoint for dog age calculation?
+9. Ask: `@workspace How should I add a new endpoint for dog age calculation?
 Create a plan first with no code yet.`
+10. Observe the response
-8. **Reflection**:
+11. **Reflection**:
     - How did managing open files affect the responses?
     - How did @workspace change the result.
     - How did creating a plan first help?